oroinc/documentation/commerce/user_guide/rfq/rfq_steps_and_transitions.rst

 .. contents:: :local:

-Once the RFQ is submitted by a customer in the front store, it becomes immediately available in the RFQ management console in the *Open* status.
+Once the RFQ is submitted by a customer in the storefront, it becomes immediately available in the RFQ management console in the *Open* status.

 .. image:: /user_guide/img/sales/requests_for_quote/rfq_12.png
    :class: with-border